Costco Beef - Prices (Nov. 2022) + Best Value & Top Tips

-One of the best deals might be Costco’s Prime Beef Brisket that sells for $3.99/pound.
+One of the best deals might be Costco’s Prime Beef Brisket, which sells for $3.99/pound.
 This price fluctuates throughout the year, but typically hangs out around the $3.99 range and will occasionally fall to as low as $2.99 during the fall.

 What It Is

 A whole brisket consists of the flat and the point portion.
-The flat is the learner portion of the brisket while the point is considerably fattier.
-Costco mostly sells the whole prime packer style briskets but will every now and then sell flat cuts as well.
+The flat is the learner portion of the brisket, while the point is considerably fattier.
+Costco primarily sells the whole prime packer style briskets but will every now and then sell flat cuts as well.

 How to Cook

-Briskets are known as the quintessential barbecuing food due to their large amount of connective tissues that break down into tender and delicious bites when cooked low and slow.
+Briskets are the quintessential barbecuing food due to their large amount of connective tissues that break down into tender and delicious bites when cooked low and slow.